Vintage Cast Aluminum Ware

 The aluminum pieces typically share the same markings and design that make their cast iron counterparts attractive to collectors.
 In many cases, the same patterns with only minor cosmetic modifications were used for aluminum ware as were used for cast iron.
 Due to its excellent heat conductivity, however, aluminum skillets and saucepans are normally seen made with wooden handles, a less often-seen feature on cast iron.

-In addition to pots and pans, vintage aluminum utensils such as tea kettles, pitchers, platters, ladles, scoops, and other kitchen gadgetry also enjoy collectible status.
+While cast iron was great for cookware, its usefulness for utensils was lacking.
+Aluminum filled the bill perfectly.
+In addition to pots and pans, vintage aluminum utensils such as tea kettles, pitchers, platters, spatulas, spoons, ladles, scoops, and other kitchen gadgetry also enjoy collectible status.

 If you've found some old cast aluminum ware with staining and oxidation in need of rehabilitation, take a look at Aluminum Restoration.